Frankie Howerd: Death

 Having contracted a virus during a Christmas trip to the Amazon in 1991, Howerd suffered respiratory problems at the beginning of April 1992 and was taken to a clinic in London's Harley Street, but was discharged at Easter.
 He collapsed and died of heart failure two weeks later, on the morning of 19 April 1992, aged 75.
 Two hours before he died, he was speaking on the telephone to his TV producer about new ideas for his next show.

-Howerd died the day before fellow comedian Benny Hill.
-News of the two deaths broke almost simultaneously and some newspapers ran an obituary of Howerd in which Hill was quoted as regretting Howerd's death, saying "We were great, great friends".
-The quote was released by Hill's unofficial press agent and friend, who was not aware that Hill had died.
+Howerd's death came one day after that of fellow comedian Benny Hill, but as Hill had died alone at his home, it was not yet known he was dead.
+Some newspapers ran an obituary of Howerd which featured a quote, ostensibly from Hill, saying that "We were great, great friends".
+The quote was released by Dennis Kirkland, a friend of Hill who acted as his press agent; Kirkland had issued the statement himself after being unable to contact Hill.

-Howerd's grave is at St. Gregory's Church in Weare, Somerset.
+Howerd was buried at St. Gregory's Church in Weare, Somerset.
 In May 2009, when Heymer died, he was buried near him.

 Legacy

 A BBC TV biography about Frankie Howerd, Rather You Than Me, was broadcast by BBC Four on 9 April 2008, and repeated on 10 February 2013.
 The script was written by Peter Harness, after extensive interviews with Howerd's partner, Dennis Heymer.
 The comedian David Walliams was cast as Howerd.

-On 15 May 2009, Heymer died in the home that he and Howerd had shared.
+On 15 May 2009, Heymer died in the home, Wavering Down, that he and Howerd had shared.
 He was 79.

-Howerd's home, Wavering Down, is a tourist attraction and, in the summer, hosts concerts and opens regularly as a museum of Howerd's collection of memorabilia and personal effects such as his false teeth and ill-fitting toupee, to raise funds for charity.
+Wavering Down is now a tourist attraction and, in the summer, hosts concerts and opens regularly as a museum of Howerd's collection of memorabilia and personal effects such as his false teeth and ill-fitting toupee, to raise funds for charity.

 Howerd also lived at 27 Edwardes Square, Kensington, London W8.
 The house bears a blue plaque installed by the Dead Comics' Society in 1993.
-In March 1999 former colleagues and friends and Howerd's sister Betty attended a fund-raising weekend in York and a blue plaque was placed on the Cumberland Street entrance to the Grand Opera House where it was thought that the general public was more likely to see it, with the inscription: "Frankie Howerd OBE 1917-1992.
+In March 1999 former colleagues and friends and Howerd's sister Betty attended a fund-raising weekend in York and a blue plaque was placed on the Cumberland Street entrance to the Grand Opera House.
+The inscription reads: "Frankie Howerd OBE 1917-1992.
 Son of York".
-On 26 July 2016, a York Civic Trust plaque was unveiled at 53, Hartoft Street, Howerd's childhood home, by York-born actor Mark Addy and the Lord Mayor of York Councillor Dave Taylor.
+In 2016, a York Civic Trust plaque was unveiled at 53, Hartoft Street, Howerd's childhood home, by York-born actor Mark Addy and the Lord Mayor of York.

-The church hall of St Barnabas Church, Eltham, is called the Frankie Howerd Centre.
+The church hall of St Barnabas Church, Eltham, was re-named the Frankie Howerd Centre in the 1980s and was opened by Howerd himself.

 Howerd's career was described by the comedian Barry Cryer as being "a series of comebacks".